rantsandruse/pytorch_lstm_01intro/README.md

 1. The quick example (see [main_example.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/main_example.py)) suggests two alternatives for feeding in data.
 The first solution allows for feeding individual words sequentially.
 The second one allows you to provide all the inputs in one tensor.
 I would personally recommend the second one.
-2. I have two versions of the main function.
-The first version is [main_v1.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/main_v1.py) with a few improvements from the original tutorial:
+2. The main improvements/changes from the original tutorial are shown in [main.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/main.py)

    a.
+I added code to read from an .csv file instead of hard coding the input data inline.

+   b.
 I used a *seqs_to_dictionary* function instead of hard code for tag_to_ix dictionary.

-   b.
-I added an example of inference for non-training data.

    c.
 I added a demonstration of the relationship between NLL loss and Cross entropy loss
-3. The second version is [main_v2.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/main_v2.py).
-The main improvements from v1 are as follows:

-   a.
-I added code to read from an .csv file instead of hard coding the input data inline.

-   b.
+   d.
 I implemented very basic "train" and "test" functions.

+   e.
+I added an example of inference for non-training data.

 ### What's next
 In the next tutorial, I will show the how's and why's of training an LSTM tagger in mini-batches.